 It is important to note that cassava must be properly prepared and cooked before consumption.
 Raw cassava contains cyanogenic compounds that can be toxic if ingested in large quantities.
 However, these compounds are easily eliminated through cooking, soaking, and other appropriate preparation methods.

-Tempeh is a food that has gained popularity in recent years, especially among those who… Read More
+Teff is an ancient grain that has gained popularity in recent years due to its… Read More